-Eric Ara Mete, brother of Labour MP Kiri Allan, accused of murdering Whanganui woman Lorna-Anna Marie Thompson
+Labour MP Kiri Allan's brother, Eric Ara Mete, accused of murdering Whanganui woman Lorna-Anna Thompson

 No plea was entered and Mete will appear in the court again for a case review hearing via audio-visual link on July 12.

-The public gallery was at near capacity and a man could be seen crying in the lobby after Mete was remanded in custody
+The public gallery was at near capacity and a man could be seen crying in the lobby after Mete was remanded in custody.

+Mete was wearing an open long sleeved jacket with a visible tattoo across his chest.